Kotlin/KEEP/proposals/context-sensitive-resolution.md

 2. Choose an overload for the function based on the gathered types.
 3. Check the types of lambda arguments.

 Let us forget for a moment about lambda arguments; in that case the procedure is completely bottom-up: we move from arguments to function calls, performing resolution at each stage of the process.
-However, to improve the resolution we sometimes need to perform the tree walk in the other direction: from resolving the function overload we know the expected type of the argument, which we can use to resolve that expression.
+However, to improve the resolution we sometimes need to perform the tree walk in the converse direction: from resolving the function overload we know the expected type of the argument, which we can use to resolve that expression.

 The problem is that if we allowed resolving to a function with some arguments, we could end up in a situation in which we do not resolve anything until we reach the top-level function call, which then gives us information to resolve the arguments.
 And if those arguments also had unresolved arguments themselves, this process could go arbitrarily deep.
 This is both costly for the compiler, and also quite brittle.